 So even if you knew all 13 D1 colleges in Virginia, unless you’re a top 100 recruit, only a few of them would be viable options for you-maybe 3 or 4?
 That means that of the initial list of colleges, only a quarter to a third are possible candidates.

 See where I’m going with this?
-You can have a list of 50 D1 colleges and probably somewhere to 12 to 15 are only going to match your abilities.
+You can have a list of 50 D1 colleges and probably only somewhere to 12 to 15 are going to match your abilities.

 However, I suggest that the 50 should just be those that are likely to be a match in terms of abilities.
 You can expand your list by looking at other teams in the conference and then check their schedules and see which non-conference teams they play and add them to your list.